 If you have any questions, please feel free to contact our office.

 If you are experiencing extreme sensitivity or are suffering from advanced periodontal disease, you may be required to have a tooth extracted.
-With a simple extraction, the dentist can safely remove the affected tooth without the need for major surgery.
+With a simple tooth extractions, the dentist can safely remove the affected tooth without the need for major surgery.

-There are numerous situations in which a simple extraction can help alleviate pain or prepare you for another cosmetic or restorative procedure.
+There are numerous situations in which a simple tooth extractions can help alleviate pain or prepare you for another cosmetic or restorative procedure.
 Some common reasons for extraction include:

 How is a tooth extracted?